Family-Based Immigration with Sacramento Lawyers

 Victims of human trafficking may seek to remain in the US with a T nonimmigrant visa (T-Visa) to assist in the investigation or prosecution of human trafficking.
 Also, qualifying family members may accompany the T-Visa holder.
 Once certain conditions are met, the T-Visa holder qualifies to apply for lawful permanent resident status.

 Our attorneys make every effort to understand the pain and desperation individuals face as they strive to secure protection from persecution.
 Are lawyers will work with you to find any available relief.
-Asylum and Refugee Status may be the best option for those attempting to secure protection from persecution.
+Asylee Status may be the best option for those attempting to secure protection from persecution.

 - An asylee is an individual seeking protection while physically inside the U.S.